Prof. Christopher Jenks (Programme Coordinator)

-Dr Debbie Cole (Programme Coordinator)
+Dr Debbie Cole (English track)

 Debbie Cole is Associate Professor trained in formal linguistics and linguistic anthropology at the University of Arizona.
 Her research focuses on comparative concepts of diversity, the effects of language ideologies on public and classroom discourses, and representations of ethnolinguistic variation, particularly in verbal art.
 Having spent her childhood and field research years in Indonesia, she also translates Indonesian poetry into English.

-Dr Stefan Sudhoff (German Track)
+Dr Stefan Sudhoff (German track)

 Stefan Sudhoff is Assistant Professor in German linguistics at the Department of Languages, Literature and Communication.
 In his research, he deals with the question of how the function of sentences embedded in coherent discourses is reflected by the grammatical form of these sentences.
 His interests also include the comparison of the Dutch and German language and culture, multilingualism, and lingua receptiva.